avsm/perscon.net/_wip/privacy-naming-signpost.md

 You can easily imagine many uses for such linked-sensor networks.
 One example might be a security and access system for your home.
 For example, imagine that you have a camera attached to your doorbell, which can send a video-feed directly to your smart-phone at work.
 You could then talk to the postman who's trying to deliver a parcel and make sure he leaves it with people at No.3 or No.10 (people you actually know), and definitely *not* with the guy at No.1 (who you've never got on with).
 Perhaps you could also control the lock and let a trusted friend in if they've arrived while you're still on your way home.
 The possibilities are only limited by the sensors, actuators and people's imaginations.

-The key point about these types of devices is that they're *'connected'*, which usually means *'connected-to-the-internet'*.
+The key point about these types of devices is that they're '*connected*', which usually means '*connected-to-the-internet*'.
 The implicit message is that they're linked to some kind of centralised service but most people don't delve into what that actually means.

 [Twine Kickstarter]: http://www.kickstarter.com/projects/supermechanical/twine-listen-to-your-world-talk-to-the-internet
 [Ninja Blocks]: http://ninjablocks.com/